What Is Valium?

 Valium Withdrawal And Detox

 As a long-acting benzodiazepine, Valium withdrawal is likely to occur between 2-7 days after last use.
-Symptoms can last as long as eight weeks and can be very uncomfortable, especially if the drug has been snorted or abused for longer than four months.
+Symptoms can last as long as eight weeks and can be very uncomfortable, especially if the drug has been snorted or used for longer than four months.
 Symptoms of Valium withdrawal may include:

 - muscle aches and pains